80+ Essential Nouns in Spanish—Plus the 9 Noun Types

 Nouns are our guiding force when learning Spanish.

-At the end of any day without nouns, everything would be “it” and every person would be “he,” “she” or “them.”
-You catch my drift?
-Nouns are essential for proper communication.
+In a world without nouns, everything would be “it” and every person would be “he,” “she” or “them.”
+Catch my drift?

 Let’s have a look at all this in action: